junaidi-ai/MedWASMAI/examples/README.md

 This directory contains example projects for MedWASMAI.

 - `minimal-wasm/`: A minimal Rust + wasm-bindgen project you can build with `wasm-pack`.
 - `wasmedge-tflite/`: A Rust CLI scaffold to demonstrate running TensorFlow Lite inference with WasmEdge (mock by default; real path is feature-gated).
+- `wasmedge-onnx/`: A Rust CLI scaffold to demonstrate running ONNX inference with WasmEdge (mock by default; real path is feature-gated).

 ## Build minimal-wasm